spsforks/android-bionic-libc/libc/malloc_debug/README.md

 for the best way to use malloc debug in Android O or later on non-rooted devices.

+NOTE: Android 12 introduced a bug that can cause the wrap.\<APP\> property to no longer work.
+Use this to workaround the issue:

+    adb shell setprop dalvik.vm.force-java-zygote-fork-loop true
+    adb shell stop
+    adb shell start

+Now using the wrap.\<APP\> should work properly.

 If you do have a rooted device, you can enable malloc debug for a specific program/application (Android O or later):